The games that time forgot

 Fornax / Gath

 The entire trilogy "The Siege Of Earth" was advertised in the advert below, but only Marsport was ever released.
-A feature on Fornax appeared on page 112 of the Novermber 1985 issue of Sinclair User.
-The story was as described below:-
+A feature on Fornax appeared on page 112 of the November 1985 issue of Sinclair User.

 Marsport: The year: 2494.
-Earth is under seige by the ant-like Sept.
+Earth is under siege by the ant-like Sept.
 The huge force-field protecting Earth is beginning to fade, and the original plans must be retrieved from the great city of Marsport, now occupied by the alien Sept...
 Commander John Marsh of the Terran Liberation Forces battles against the Sept Warlords and the robotic defences of M-Central in one last effort to reach the plans inside the Marsport City Computers.

-Fornax: Fornax, the fire planet, is a world populated by Sept of the scientific caste, who are studying the ancient Star Lord civilisation with the help of mutated humans.
+Fornax: Fornax, the fire planet, is a world populated by Sept of the scientific caste, who are studying the ancient Star Lord civilization with the help of mutated humans.
 The Terran Resistance must outwit the Sept brains and solve the enigma of the Star Lords in order to uncover the greatest secret of all - the location of the Sept Imperial planet, Gath.

 Gath: The story was never written as far as I know.